benwinding/benw-blog/source/_drafts/preferring-public-method-isolation.md

 ---
 title: Preferring public method isolation
 description:
-date: 2023-12-05 15:47:01
+date: 2024-09-02 19:13:01
 tags:
 - software
 - rant
 ---

-# Preferring public method isolation

-Something I've learnt over time is that things become complicated when public methods of a class call each other.
+Things become complicated when public methods of a class call each other.
 This can be demonstrated fairly easily with some examples:

 ``` typescript
 class UserController {